Dear fellow Gophers,

 Code quickly became incredibly disturbing.
 Sometimes I felt like I was communicating with the dead, not writing for the living.
 I sometimes wanted to dress up, take my Intel-powered Mac to a fancy restaurant, plug it in to one of those gold-plated sockets, and plea for forgiveness.

 Ok, so, maybe, I can exaggerate.
 Either way, it looked bad.
 I decided to bring the conventions from my internship to all programs that I write.

 Before I start, let me say that I’m not throwing Go under the bus.
 The language and its community intrigues me.
 I’m still trying to wrap my mind around everything.
 Instead, it was fresh on my mind and some libraries were bothering me.
 I’m incredibly proud of Docker’s source code.
 It is ultra-readable.
+As a matter of fact, it’s some of the prettiest and most well documented codebases I have encountered.
 I cannot recall struggling with what something was or what it did.

 Here’s what I have adopted…

 Don’t use acronyms unless 7 billion people know them.